ccrma/chugins/ConvRev/README.md

 #### Sources Cited

-PLEASE NOTE that the overlap-add convolution implementation is taken from the [HiFi-LoFi FFTConvolver Library](https://github.com/HiFi-LoFi/FFTConvolver), under the MIT license.
-All cpp and header files under the `ConvRev/` directory, excluding `ConvRev.cpp`, are from this library.
+The overlap-add convolution implementation is taken from the [HiFi-LoFi FFTConvolver Library](https://github.com/HiFi-LoFi/FFTConvolver), under the MIT license.